marciomat/reverse_engineering/picoctf/checkpass/README.md

     ┌─────< 0x564966c05a06      0f85c7000000   jne 0x564966c05ad3
 ```

-From my comments we can see where it checks for the password lenght (41) and also checks if the password starts with `picoCTF{` and ends with `}`.
+From my comments in the code above we can see where it checks for the password lenght (41) and also checks if the password starts with `picoCTF{` and ends with `}`.

 So now we know how the password has to look like, and we also know that the actual password will have 32 characters (41 - `picoCTF{}`).